balamanoharb/balamanoharb.github.io/_posts/2023-10-12-02-ecmascript-development-process.md

 ---
-title: "ECMAScript development Process and TC39"
+layout: post
-date: "2019-01-16T10:28:52.112Z"
+title: "ECMAScript Development Process and TC39"
-category: "tech"
+permalink: ecmascript-development-process
-tags:
+date: "2023-10-12 06:19:59 +0530"
-  - javascript
+tags: javascript
 ---

 If we compare JavaScript from its early years and the present, they would be worlds apart.
 The language has evolved so much, that it looks like a brand new language from its beginning.
 To understand how the language has grown so much, it is important to know the workings of the committee that drove its evolution.
-This article will explore just that.

 ## TC39 - Development Process